 For Halloween we present a little short story.
 Read at night if you'd like.

+“If you only have very small legs then it’s hard to walk very long hallways,” thought Jemima.
 The hallway had always seemed very long during the day and the five year old was sure that it was even longer in the dark.

 At the end of the hall was the spare room, being rented by the lovely Fafadena, who had gentleman callers every day, but Jemima had to know who it was that called upon the pale skinned woman at night.